 Flowering and Fragrance

-The pregnant onion creates an unusual bloom in the spring and summer.
+Pregnant onion plants creates an unusual bloom in the spring and summer.
 It produces hundreds of small flowers on a spike sitting atop a two-foot tall stem.

 These small green and white star-shaped flowers offer a light, pleasant scent.